TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

    ``https://docs.typo3.org/p/<vendor>/<package>/draft/en-us/``
    (same URL as master, except *master* is replaced by *draft*).

-   This state is not indexed by search engines.
+   This is not indexed by search engines.
 This branch can be used to test rendering before releasing a new version of an extension.

    In order to test a different rendering, remove the branch, and create it